krishnajhapate/skillswap-admin/README.md

 ## 💡 Solution

-Learn Bloom is a website where you can find top-rated tech videos and tutorials in the form of a course.
+Skill Swap is a website where you can find top-rated tech videos and tutorials in the form of a course.

 This is how we solve this problem for our fellow developers who are learning to code.